NickStrupat/TimeAgo/README.md

+# ABANDONED: This project is no longer being supported by myself.
+I recommend using a better project: https://github.com/Humanizr/Humanizer

 # TimeAgo
 Get a string showing how long ago a DateTime was, for example '4 minutes ago' in many languages